 The Board has continued to operate within the structures and governance requirements of the Quoted Companies Alliance ("QCA") Code 2018 as set out in the corporate governance section.
 In November 2023, the QCA issued a revised code which is to apply to financial years starting on or after 1 April 2024.
-The Board has decided to adopt the new requirements regarding re-election of Directors early and accordingly, all Directors will stand for election / re-election on an annual basis with effect for the first time at our AGM in June 2024.
-We will look to implement all remaining new requirements on a timely basis to ensure that we remain compliant with the new code as it takes effect.
+As announced last year, we have been moving to adopt the new requirements of the latest code ahead of that timeline and following last year's decision to implement annual re-election of all Directors, this year we have chosen to disclose our remuneration policy in this report.
+This forms part of the Group's remuneration report which, in early adoption of the 2023 QCA code, will be placed before shareholders at our coming AGM for an advisory vote.